Community programme Key points at a glance

 The symbolic analysis supplements the cryptographic evidence as verification that Swiss Post’s e-voting system maintains voting secrecy and complies with individual and universal verifiability.
 The symbolic analysis is written in the ProVerif programming language.
 Its accuracy can be checked automatically using suitable software.

 The library released by Swiss Post contains key cryptographic algorithms, known as cryptographic primitives.
 These are used in both the e-voting system and the separate verification software.
 A key element of the cryptographic primitives that are currently available is the algorithms used in the mix network.
 Additional algorithms will be integrated in later phases of the disclosure.

 The specifications for the cryptographic primitives are also available.

-Over four weeks from 8 August to 2 September 2022, Swiss Post conducted a public intrusion test, during which ethical hackers attempted to access the e-voting infrastructure.
+From 8 to 31 July, Swiss Post conducted a public intrusion test in which ethical hackers were able to attempt to access the e-voting infrastructure.
 The intrusion test is a recurring measure as part of the e-voting system checks as well as a legal requirement of the Swiss Confederation.
 This means there is a third test option in addition to the static test (document analysis) and the dynamic test (running the system on your own computer).
-The next intrusion test is expected to be carried out in summer 2023.
+Swiss Post will continue to carry out public intrusion tests.

 System documentation (“infrastructure whitepaper”)